Emmanuel-Osabuehien/TheoryOfAlgorithmsProject/README.md

 ## What Is In It<a name = "what"></a>

+- **img, it contains the following**:
+    - Images to be used in both Jupyter Notebooks (countdown.ipynb and post-correspondence.ipynb)

+- **.gitignore, it contains the following**:
+    - File telling Git which files to ignore when committing your project to the GitHub repository

 - **countdown.ipynb, it contains the following**:
     - Overview and explanation of the Countdown Numbers Game
     - Discussion of the complexity of the Countdown Numbers Game
     - Python function, written in a functional programming style to solve a Countdown Numbers Game
     - Explanation of the functional aspects of your code

 - **post-correspondence.ipynb, it contains the following**:
     - Definition and explanation of the Post Correspondence Problem